The foreign exchange market is one of the most well-known markets in today’s financial industry.

-The foreign exchange market, or more commonly known as forex or FX, is famous for being one of the most exciting markets that exists to this day and age.
+The foreign exchange market, more commonly known as forex or FX, is famous for being one of the most exciting markets that exist in this day and age.

 It boasts a fast-paced market that sees trades being completed left and right without the hassle of needing to meet each other in person.
 The forex market is the “place” where currencies are being traded.

 Ever since the emergence of the internet, the markets have begun to change.
-Now, even the average investors are capable of buying and selling currencies easily with a mere click of a button through their own trading accounts set-up in various online brokerages like BWorld.
+Now, even the average investors are capable of buying and selling currencies easily with a mere click of a button through their own trading accounts set up in various online brokerages.

 With this, many currency speculators depend on the availability of enormous leverage in order to increase the value of any potential movements.